EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/unibody-rust-repair-part-8/index.md

 ---
-title: "XJ - Ass Cancer Rehab Part 8: Welding on Frame Stiffeners"
+title: "XJ - Unibody Rust Repair Part 8: Welding on Frame Stiffeners"
 date: 2020-12-19
 type: post
-featuredImage: "/post/xj/ass-cancer-rehab-part-8/images/26.jpg"
+featuredImage: "/post/xj/unibody-rust-repair-part-8/images/26.jpg"
 ---

 One of my biggest concerns about my custom fabricated frame rails was the vertical welds joining the frame sections.
 Vertical welds like those are a big no no when it comes to frames because they're especially prone to failing.
 The common fix for this is to weld on fishplates that help brace the welds but since I'd have to weld on 6 fish plates on each frame rail I figured it'd be simpler to just go with frame stiffeners.

 ![](images/1.jpg)

 I ended up buying a set of rear frame stiffeners from DirtBound.
 They're made of 10 gauge steel which is the max limit of what my little welder can do, and they were also one of the cheapest out there.
 Plus I have their battery tray in my XJ and I really like their products.

 For awhile I was on the fence about welding on frame stiffeners because I feared they'd give rust the perfect breeding ground to live in the space between the frame and the stiffeners.
 I've heard about weld thru primer being used in situations like these, but personally I've found it doesn't offer much protection against the road salt we use up here in the Northeast.

 Because of that I decided to apply some SPI epoxy primer (my favorite paint) on the backsides of the frame rails.